krishnan5307/DVC-Git-Versioning-demo-/README.md

       - git commit -m "updated for new data versining of text"

-repeat this step for n number of data modified in data/data.txt
+repeat this step for n number of data modified in data/data.txt dvc add .
+Adds files to DVC and generates corresponding .dvc files.
+The .dvc files act as pointers to the actual data files stored by DVC, and Git keeps track of these pointers.

 ## to go to that particualar chekout or data versinoing or branch